Skip to main content

 Can you answer, what triggers this sequence?
 Or who built this routing rule, and why?
 How about, what happens when a contact matches two segments at once?
 It might not be surprising to hear that you get blank stares more than detailed answers.
 Put simply, there’s a better way.

-Andrea Tarrell has spent her career at the intersection of marketing and revenue technology, and she's seen this play out more times than she can count.
+Andrea Tarrell, President of Data and Technology Services at Trilliad has spent her career at the intersection of marketing and revenue technology, and she's seen this play out more times than she can count.

-As President of Tech Services at Trilliad, she works with B2B organizations trying to get value from the platforms they've investing in.
+Tarrell works with B2B organizations trying to get value from the platforms they've investing in.
 When migration conversations come up, there's a common thread among teams.
-"It's not uncommon in a migration scenario," she said, "for the team to say,
+She shares how it's not uncommon in a migration scenario, for the team to comment on the functionality of existing automations.

 We actually don't even really know how this works.
 This was just running in the background, nobody's really sure how it was created, who built it, what it does.